AllStarLink/ASL3-Manual/docs/user-guide/install.md

 <hr>

-Source install is for developers.
+Installing ASL from source code is primarily for developers.
+Doing so will require you to download, compile, and install multiple projects.
+You will also need to be very comfortable using various development tools and the Linux CLI.

+The following instructions are for building ONLY Asterisk with ASL's app_rpt.

- - Source install does not include any helpers, Allmon3, asl3-menu, etc.
+ - Source install does not include any helpers, Allmon3, asl3-menu, asl3-nodelist, etc.
  - Installs and runs Asterisk as root

 #### Install phreaknet.sh script